 Since 2008, The Reid Family Writers of Color Reading Series has brought a procession of some of the most celebrated writers of color to Fordham.
 Events have included readings, master classes and panel discussions.
 The English Department at Fordham is deeply grateful to the Reid Family for their generosity.

-The Reid events are made possible through the generosity of Kenneth and Frances K. Reid and the sponsorship of The Fordham English, African & African American Studies and Theatre Departments and Creative Writing, American Studies and Comparative Literature Programs.
+The Reid events are made possible through the generosity of Kenneth and Frances K. Reid and the sponsorship of the Fordham English and African & African American Studies departments, the Graduate Student Association and the Creative Writing Program.